 C. Assignment Changes Affecting Watch and Squad Bids.
 The Department will endeavor to make all assignment changes consistent with the annual bidding period.
 Officers who experience changes in assignment for disciplinary reasons outside of the annual bidding period shall be assigned at management's discretion until the next annual bidding period.
-An officer who leaves a special assignment/unit due to voluntary resignation or elimination of assignment/unit shall retain all previously bid vacations.
-An officer whose special assignment/unit is eliminated may exercise his/her seniority for watch placement unless such exercise would disrupt the bids of less senior officers.
-An officer who voluntarily resigns from a special assignment/unit must select an available open position.
+An Officer who leaves a special assignment/unit due to voluntary resignation or elimination of assignment/unit shall retain all previously bid vacations.
+An Officer whose special assignment/unit is eliminated may exercise their seniority for watch placement unless such exercise would disrupt the bids of less senior Officers.
+An Officer who voluntarily resigns from a special assignment/unit must select an available open position.